Remote Host Configuration and Management

 Verification step

-If the option was added successfully, you should see the following statement returned:
+Copy to Clipboard Copied!
+Toggle word wrap Toggle overflow If the command completed successfully, you should see the following statement returned:

 Remote host configuration (rhc) allows you to remediate issues on your Red Hat Enterprise Linux (RHEL) systems directly from Insights for Red Hat Enterprise Linux.
 Direct remediation is available when you have the rhc client installed on your RHEL 8.5 and later system.